 - Because of his stubborn streak, he isn’t recommended for first-time dog owners.

-- Socialization and obedience training is key to ensure that he grows into a well-mannered pup.
+- Socialization and obedience training is key due to their stubborn nature.

 - The Shiba Husky will need brushing most days to keep his coat looking healthy.

-- This pup likes to shed, so make sure to keep a de-shedder on hand to manage dog hair.
+- This pup likes to shed, so use a de-shedder regularly to manage dog hair.

 - He should be placed with older children due to his size and boisterous nature.

-The Shiba Husky is very cute, but also very demanding, and so he needs careful consideration before you welcome him into your home.
-However, if you think that he sounds like the perfect match for you and your lifestyle then he is also a very rewarding canine companion to have around.
+The Shiba Husky is very cute, but also very demanding.
+This mix needs careful consideration before you welcome him into your home.
+However, if you have the energy to keep up, the Husky Inu can be a very loyal and loving family companion.
 As long as you have the time to exercise him every day, as well as be consistent with his training and socialization, then this fun and loving boy will return his love in more ways than you can imagine!